UlyssesZh/UlyssesZh.github.io/_posts/2022-11-18-supersonic-overhead.md

 layout: post
 excerpt: 'Suppose a supersonic airplane has Mach number $M$.
 It flies horizontally.
-At some time, it fly past over your head at height $h$.
+At some time, it flies past over your head at height $h$.
 Then, the distance between you and it when you have just heard it is $Mh$.'
 ---